Leser v. Garnett

 Leser v.
-Garnett, 258 U.S. 130 (1922), was a case in which the Supreme Court of the United States held that the Nineteenth Amendment had been constitutionally established.
+Garnett, 258 U.S. 130 (1922), was a case in which the Supreme Court of the United States held that the Nineteenth Amendment was constitutional.

 Prior history

-On August 26, 1920, the ratification of the Nineteenth Amendment to the United States Constitution was certified by Secretary of State Bainbridge Colby.
-The amendment reads as follows:
+Two months before, on August 26, 1920, the ratification of the Nineteenth Amendment to the United States Constitution was certified by Secretary of State Bainbridge Colby.

 Case

-The Supreme Court granted certiorari to decide "Whether the Nineteenth Amendment has become part of the federal Constitution."
+The Supreme Court granted certiorari to decide "Whether the Nineteenth Amendment has become part of the US Constitution."
 The plaintiffs disputed the constitutionality of the amendment through three claims: